 They don't smile as much as the Hawaiians and the spirit of aloha is absent, but the Easter Island natives are friendly.

-Lan Airlines flies here several times weekly from Santiago and Papeete.
+Latam Airlines (formerly Lan Airlines) flies here several times weekly from Santiago and Papeete.

 Easter Island Foundation